-- To conform with a statutory scope, all regulatory and internal risk management process in order to have a sound risk management framework, in order to comply with domestic and international alignment. - To support management in building a healthy credit portfolio in line with the Group's overall strategy and risks appetite; - To develop an increasing ability to recognized, measured and mitigate or avoid potential risk issues;
+- To conform with a statutory scope, all regulatory and internal risk management process in order to have a sound risk management framework, in order to comply with domestic and international alignment. - To support management in building a healthy credit portfolio in line with the Group's overall strategy and risks appetite. - To develop an increasing ability to recognized, measured and mitigate or avoid potential risk issues. - Assurance that the proper Risk Management Governance, controls and monitoring are in place.

-The Group has a strong management risk culture, whereby the Risk Management team plays and important role as a 2nd line of defense, having in place a proper Risk Governance, Controls and Monitoring process, in order to minimized losses as well as increasing sustainable revenues.
+The Group has a strong management risk culture, whereby the Risk Management team plays an important role as a 2nd line of defense, having in place proper Risk Governance, Controls and Monitoring processes, in order to minimized losses as well as increasing sustainable revenues.
 The Group has a Risk Strategy ("RS") which is a holistic document aligning the Group's general objectives with respect to its Risks Appetite Statement ("RAS"), as follows:

-- To consistently exceed minimum regulatory capital requirements - To ensure sufficient levels of liquidity and funding - To manage the level of risk in the portfolio to an acceptable level - To maintain favourable external debt ratings
+• To consistently exceed minimum regulatory capital requirements

+- To ensure sufficient levels of liquidity and funding - To manage the level of risk in the portfolio to an acceptable level - To maintain favourable external debt ratings

-As part of its overall risk management framework, the Group has established different type of limits, in order to properly managed exposures resulting from changes in the credit, liquidity, market (including profit rate risk and foreign exchange risk) and operational risks, among others (enterprise risk management approach).
+As part of its overall risk management framework, the Group has established different type of limits, in order to properly manage exposures resulting from changes in the credit, liquidity, market (including profit rate risk and foreign exchange risk) and operational risks, among others (enterprise risk management approach).